-NHK World has a TV program called Japanology, which explores various aspects of Japan, both traditional and contemporary: arts, sports, entertainment, food, technology, nature, etc. In some episodes of the program introduces some Japanophiles – the non-Japanese persons who love and admire Japan and everything Japanese.
-One of the recent episodes introduces Rezaul Karim Chowdhury – a Bangladeshi in Japan making soba noodles and runs his own restaurant “Ishiususoba” in the seaside town of Zushi of Kanagawa prefecture.
+NHK World has a TV program called Japanology, which explores various aspects of Japan, both traditional and contemporary: arts, sports, entertainment, food, technology, nature, etc. Some episodes of the program introduce some Japanophiles – the non-Japanese persons who love and admire Japan and everything Japanese.
+One of the recent episodes introduces Rezaul Karim Chowdhury – a Bangladeshi in Japan making soba noodles and runs his own restaurant, “Ishiususoba” in the seaside town Zushi of Kanagawa prefecture.
 His story goes like this:

 Soba noodles are made from a dough using ground buckwheat, often in combination with wheat flour.
-The taste of a best soba noodles dish depends on many factors: quality of buckwheat, quality of water, water temperature, moisture in weather, boiling time, serving etc.
+The taste of the best soba noodles dish depends on many factors: quality of buckwheat, quality of water, water temperature, moisture in weather, boiling time, serving, etc.

 No luck.
-He tried to write down the steps, but his teacher insisted that such recipes were not something that could be written down and must instead be learned with your fingers, eyes and taste buds.
-Batch after batch was rejected before his teacher finally gave Rezaul the motivation to carry on with the faint praise ‘I guess this is OK’.
+He tried to write down the steps, but his teacher insisted that such recipes were not something that could be written down and must instead be learned with your fingers, eyes, and taste buds.
+Batch after the batch was rejected before his teacher finally gave Rezaul the motivation to carry on with the faint praise, ‘I guess this is OK.’

 Yasumitsu provides Rezaul the high-quality buckwheat from Hokkaido, which is very important to make soba perfect – not too soft, not so firm, not underdone, not overdone – just perfect.

-Local Japanese community supported Rezaul when he started his business – some of them distributed free flyers for his business, gave him support and encouragement.
+The local Japanese community supported Rezaul when he started his business – some of them distributed free flyers for his business and gave him support and encouragement.
 As he works alone in his restaurant, his customers bring their food, drinks from the kitchen to the table when he is busy.
-Some even come back to pay money when he forgets to charge for any item of the menu.
+Some even come back to pay money when he forgets to charge for any item on the menu.
 It happened many times.